VacariGabriel/cubochallenge-api/README.md

 - Project will run on `http://localhost:3000`

 ## Description
-This project consists in a CRUD REST API that provides shareholders manipulation.
+This project consists in a REST API that provides shareholders manipulation.

 ### Objectives
 - Show a demo API using a simple server setup with Express.js.